-Based on commitment dates, the majority (60 percent) of Philadelphians sentenced to felony-murder committed their crimes when they were under the age of 25.8 Nearly a third were between the ages of 18 and 21 when committed.
-About 85 percent were committed when they were under the age of 30.
+Based on commitment dates, the majority (60%) of Philadelphians sentenced to felony-murder committed their crimes when they were under the age of 25.8 Nearly a third were between the ages of 18 and 21 when committed.
+About 85% of those committed to LWOP were under the age of 30.